 How many dinner parties will there be total?

 How many people are we looking to connect across difference?

 What is a good vegan to carnivore menu?

-Our summer vegan to carnivore feasts are a salad bar and a taco bar.
+In the summer we recommend a vegan to carnivore salad bar or a taco bar.
+During colder months in the fall or winter we recommend a soup bar, pasta bar, or small bites for the holiday season that include small dishes inclusive of many cultures.
 We will provide guidance for the menu at the 3 hour training.

 As a home host, what am I required to do?

 1. Host 2 events in the next 12 months.

 2. Invite a diverse mix of people to your events.